 Senne Lammens transfer news: Manchester United agree £18.2m deal to sign goalkeeper from Royal Antwerp

-Manchester United have agreed a deal in the region of £18.2m to sign Royal Antwerp goalkeeper Senne Lammens; the 23-year-old will sign a five-year deal at the club and is on the way to Manchester to finalise his move
+Manchester United have agreed a deal in the region of £18.2m to sign Royal Antwerp goalkeeper Senne Lammens; the 23-year-old will sign a five-year deal at the club; a deal sheet has been submitted for United to complete the transfer beyond Monday's 7pm deadline

-Royal Antwerp goalkeeper Senne Lammens has arrived in the UK and is on his way to Carrington to undergo his medical after Manchester United agreed a £18.2m deal to sign the player.
+Royal Antwerp goalkeeper Senne Lammens is on the verge of joining Manchester United after an £18.2m deal to sign the Belgian was agreed.

 Sky Sports News understands United looked at other options, including Aston Villa goalkeeper Emiliano Martinez, but after much deliberation and negotiation, it was decided Lammens is the right choice for the club moving forward.